Caps and Gowns

 Ordering Your Cap and Gown

 Caps and gowns are now available for ordering through Herff Jones.
-If you place an order before the deadline (February 23 for Law students; March 8 for undergraduate and graduate students), your cap and gown will be available at the events listed below, but only at the campus selected while ordering.
+If you place an order before the deadline of March 1, your cap and gown will be available at the events listed below, but only at the campus selected while ordering.
 Be sure to bring your email confirmation along with your student ID card.

 If you did not preorder your gown online, you may still attend the pick-up events and receive a cap and gown on a first-come, first-served basis.
 (Extras will not be available at the Westchester distributions.)

-Bachelor’s and master’s candidates (except for the School of Law) are given keeper gowns and therefore do not return academic attire.
+Bachelor’s and master’s candidates (except for the School of Law) are given keeper gowns and therefore do not need to be returned.
 All doctoral rental gowns must be returned following the ceremonies.

 Rose Hill Campus